 - BSUV-Net (Background Subtraction for Unseen Videos): CNN-based change detection at multiple time scales using scene semantics.

-- BSUV-Net 2.0: BSUV-Net with novel temporal data augmentations and real-time performance.
+- BSUV-Net 2.0: Enhanced BSUV-Net with improved robustness and real-time performance.